argoproj/argo-cd/docs/operator-manual/rbac.md

 ### Adding additional RBAC configmaps
 Since v2.5, you now have the ability to create additional ConfigMaps to augment the policy specified in `argocd-rbac-cm`.

-Simply create a ConfigMap with the label `argocd.argoproj.io/cm-type=additional-rbac` and specify the `policy.csv` key.
+Simply create a ConfigMap in the `argocd` namespace with the label `argocd.argoproj.io/cm-type=additional-rbac` and specify the `policy.csv` key.

 ```yaml
 apiVersion: v1